ecklf/tailwindcss-radix/README.md

 ### Animating from origin

-This plugin also generates the following `origin-*` utilities to transform from the content position origin.
+Use the generated `origin-*` utilities to transform from the content position origin.

 ```css
 .origin-radix-dropdown-menu {